Judge approves $105M fund for California wildfire survivors

 The fund is intended to help victims who are uninsured, still need help with housing costs or have other urgent needs.
 Victims “most in need, including those who are currently without adequate shelter,” would be prioritized, the utility said.

-The fund’s administration expenses will be capped at $5 million, and PG&E said it will draw the entire $105 million from its cash reserves.
+The fund’s administration expenses will be capped at $5 million.
+PG&E said it will draw the entire $105 million from its cash reserves.

 PG&E said it will not seek any rate increases to pay for the fund.

-Montali also on Wednesday gave PG&E four more months to file a plan to emerge from bankruptcy.
-The company had wanted six more months, but Gov. Gavin Newsom and others urged the court to make the company move faster.
+Montali on Wednesday gave PG&E four more months to file a plan to emerge from bankruptcy.
+The company had wanted six months, but Gov. Gavin Newsom urged the court to make the company move faster.
+He said the utility’s request continues to show it lacks an urgent focus on improving safety.

+In a court filing, Newsom’s administration said the extension would encompass the entirety of the upcoming wildfire season, thereby exposing PG&E to the risk of claims arising from the 2019 wildfires.

+“Allowing PG&E to continue a business-as-usual approach without any accountability would only encourage PG&E’s distressed investors to leverage the (bankruptcy) cases to their benefit and to the detriment of existing and future wildfire victims.”

 PG&E said in a statement that the additional months “will help increase our chances of formulating and negotiating a plan ... that is feasible and agreeable to stakeholders.”